OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-10.md

 The banner of the camp of Judah set out first, by their divisions, with Nahshon son of Amminadab in command.

 ## Numbers 10:15
-Nethanel son of Zuar was over the division of the tribe of Issachar,
+Nethanel son of Zuar led the division of the tribe of Issachar,

 ## Numbers 10:16
 Eliab son of Helon led the division of the tribe of Zebulun.